-The LSU Cold Case Project, the unsolved civil rights murders project at the Manship School of Mass Communication, is part of the school’s Field Experience capstone class for seniors and graduate students in which stories, photos and investigative research are provided to Louisiana and southern Mississippi newspapers and TV stations on a weekly basis.
-This project has made remarkable impact.
+The LSU Cold Case Project, the unsolved civil rights murders project at the Manship School of Mass Communication, is part of a Field Experience class for advanced students that provides stories, photos and investigative research to newspapers, TV stations and digital news sites in Louisiana and Mississippi.

 Since 2009, students have pored over 175,000 pages of FBI files obtained under the Freedom of Information Act and interviewed witnesses and family members of African Americans killed by the Ku Klux Klan from the 1950s through the early 1970s.
 The students also have met with FBI officials in Washington, all with the goal of bringing out more facts about the cases and helping provide closure for the families.

 LSU Cold Case Project Students Matthew Clark (left) and Alyssa Berry (right) interview Henry Austan, a member of the Deacons for Defense and Justice. | Credit: JBriaan Johnson/LSU Cold Case Project

 In addition to thanks from family members, our stories have earned regional and national praise.